Anyvoc — FAQ

 Trainer and Leitner system

-Anyvoc uses the Leitner system: each vocabulary item sits in one of five boxes; the further along, the less often you'll be prompted to review it.
+Anyvoc uses the Leitner system: each vocabulary item sits in one of five timed review boxes; the further along, the less often you'll be prompted to review it.
 Answer correctly and the item moves up a box; answer incorrectly and it falls back to box 1.

 Review intervals: